Yeah-Nah/where-the-hull-are-you/README.md

 # where-the-hull-are-you
 Basic boat detection and tracking using open-source models.
+The goal of this project is to teach me the basics of robotics, and expand my Data Science and ML experience into the image recognition realm.

-## Overview
+## Project Goal:
-This project provides simple Python scripts to detect and track boats in images and videos using YOLOv8, a state-of-the-art object detection model.

-Perfect for learning computer vision and object tracking!
+Develop a program that can identify and track and object real time, using data from multiple sensor sources (cameras, radar, Lidar, IMUs).

+### Learning Goals:
+Inspiration taken from the Greenroom Robotics Senior ML / Robotics Enigneer Role
+- ROS2
+- Sensor fusion algorithms for data from multiple sources
+- Containerisation and dockerisation tools
+- OAK-D
+- Lidar sensors

 ## Features
 - **Boat Detection**: Identify boats in still images